aclockworkobi9/Cloudwatch_monitoring/README.md

 ## Setup

-1. Launch an EC2 instance with SSH and HTTPS configuration.
+1. Launch an EC2 instance with SSH and HTTP configuration.

 2. SSH into the instance.